ArtPoon/slides/markdown/mimm4750g-ethics.md

 * Access to data is the fundamental resource of bioinformatics.
 * An enormous amount of data is available in the public domain.
   * An even larger amount of data is not.
-* The [GISAID](https://www.gisaid.org/) novel coronavirus database presently holds nearly 10 million genome sequences (March 2022).
+* The [GISAID](https://www.gisaid.org/) novel coronavirus database presently holds about 17 million genome sequences (March 2025).
-  * [Genbank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/) has about 4.3 million genomes.
+  * [Genbank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/) has about 9 million genomes.

 ---